Erik Kramer: Detroit Lions

 After his three-year stint in the CFL, he returned to the NFL in 1991 as a some-time starter for the Detroit Lions, compiling a 10–5 record over three seasons.
 Kramer's nickname in Detroit was "Brass", a media-friendly redaction of "brass balls".
 The moniker apparently originated after Kramer called an audible on his first series as Lions' quarterback, having just replaced the injured Rodney Peete.
 One Lions' offensive lineman turned to another and said, "This guy's got brass balls."
 Kramer proved to be quite successful as a signal-caller in 1991 and the nickname stuck.
 His other nickname was "Cosmo", which was due to him having the same last name as the character Cosmo Kramer from the popular TV show, Seinfeld.
 He shared QB duties with Peete and Andre Ware.
 In the 1991 playoffs, he led the team to a 38–6 drubbing of the Dallas Cowboys, on a franchise postseason record 29 completions for 341 yards and three touchdowns.
 He also had the team's only touchdown in a loss to the Washington Redskins in the championship game.
 Combined with a loss in the 1993 postseason, he holds the career franchise postseason records for touchdowns (5 with Tobin Rote), passer rating (99.2), sacks (9), and yards per attempt (8.2) as well.

 Chicago Bears

 In 1994, he signed as a free agent with the Chicago Bears, and spent the next five years there.
 In his two full seasons as a starter (1995 and 1997), Kramer was highly productive and passed for over 3,000 yards.
-Kramer currently holds the Bears' single-season record for passing yards (3,838) and touchdown passes (29), and attempts in a single game with 60 on November 16, 1997.
+Kramer became the all-time Chicago Bears leader in single-season passing yards, throwing for 3,838 yards in 1995.
+This record stood for 30 years until it was broken by Caleb Williams in 2025.
+Kramer still holds the all-time Chicago Bears record for passing touchdowns in a single season with 29.